Biden offers 'safe haven' to Hong Kong residents in U.S. after China crackdown | Politics

 Biden offers 'safe haven' to Hong Kong residents in U.S. after China crackdown

-Biden directed the Department of Homeland Security to implement a "deferral of removal" for up to 18 months for Hong Kong residents currently in the United States, citing "compelling foreign policy reasons."
-"Over the last year, the PRC has continued its assault on Hong Kong's autonomy, undermining its remaining democratic processes and institutions, imposing limits on academic freedom, and cracking down on freedom of the press," Biden said in the memo, using the acronym for the People's Republic of China.
+Biden directed the Department of Homeland Security to implement a "deferral of removal" for up to 18 months for Hong Kong residents in the United States, citing "compelling foreign policy reasons."
+"Over the last year, the PRC has continued its assault on Hong Kong's autonomy, undermining its remaining democratic processes and institutions, imposing limits on academic freedom, and cracking down on freedom of the press," Biden said in the memo, referring to the People's Republic of China.

-"Over the last year, the PRC has continued its assault on Hong Kong's autonomy, undermining its remaining democratic processes and institutions, imposing limits on academic freedom, and cracking down on freedom of the press," Biden said in the memo, using the acronym for the People's Republic of China.
+"Over the last year, the PRC has continued its assault on Hong Kong's autonomy, undermining its remaining democratic processes and institutions, imposing limits on academic freedom, and cracking down on freedom of the press," Biden said in the memo, referring to the People's Republic of China.
 He said offering safe haven for Hong Kong residents "furthers United States interests in the region.
-The United States will not waver in our support of people in Hong Kong."
+The United States will not waiver in our support of people in Hong Kong."

-It is not clear how many people the move would affect, but the vast majority of Hong Kong residents currently in the United States are expected to be eligible, according to a senior administration official.
-The White House said the move made clear the United States "will not stand idly by as the PRC breaks its promises to Hong Kong and to the international community."
+It is not clear how many people the offer would affect, but the vast majority of Hong Kong residents in the United States are expected to be eligible, according to a senior administration official.
+The White House said the measure made clear the United States "will not stand idly by as the PRC breaks its promises to Hong Kong and to the international community."

 Those eligible may also seek employment authorization, Secretary of Homeland Security Alejandro Mayorkas said.
 It is the latest in a series of actions Biden has taken to address what his administration says is the erosion of rule of law in the former British colony, which returned to Beijing's control in 1997.

 "Such moves disregard and distort facts, and grossly interfere in China's internal affairs," he said, referring to the U.S. announcement.
-'BIG-HEARTED DECISION'
+China's foreign ministry office in Hong Kong said on Friday the offer was an attempt "to bad-mouth Hong Kong, smear China, and engage in actions to destroy the city's prosperity and stability".

+'BIG-HEARTED DECISION' U.S. lawmakers have sought legislation that would make it easier for people from Hong Kong to obtain U.S. refugee status if they feared persecution after joining protests against China.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)